Davidj361/Overseer/README.md

 - PyQt5

 # To Run:
+Clone or download the repository.
+Rename and move the repository folder as however you like.
-Go into the main directory of the repo, type into terminal: python3 overseer.py
+Go into the main directory of the repository, type into terminal: python3 overseer.py It should create a bash script as ~/openOverseer.sh, and you should get your logout shortcut disabled while 2 shortcuts are made in Ubuntu.
+If you want to move the repository folder, just delete ~/openOverseer and the Overseer shortcuts and rerun overseer.py.
+Note: Ctrl+Shift+Escape doesn't seem to work because shortcuts in Ubuntu with Escape just don't work.

 # TODO LIST